betatim/TimsHome/content/pages/science.md

 perform the statistical analysis, edited the paper and shepherded the paper through internal collaboration and journal review.

-###Measurement of spin correlation in ttbar production using a matrix element approach
+###Measurement of spin correlation in tt̅ production using a matrix element approach

 [Phys.Rev.Lett.
 107 (2011) 032001][spinmatrix]